AkademieOlympia/BMSocialShare/README.md

-Thanks to
+Third Party
 ---------

-This framework was created based on [https://github.com/kstenerud/iOS-Universal-Framework].
+* This framework was created based on [https://github.com/kstenerud/iOS-Universal-Framework].
+* Graphics in the Examples were taken from http://365psd.com/day/240/ and http://subtlepatterns.com/